keithmburu/courses/algorithms/prog2_multithreaded_matrix.md

 Your report should be submitted in PDF format, written in $\LaTeX$ or Markdown.

 1. Describe your algorithm with a reasonable style of pseudocode.
-I recommend the `algorithmic` or `algorithmicx` package in LaTex.
-If you use something like Typora for Markdown, you can create reasonable pseudocode by following this method: https://github.com/typora/typora-issues/issues/860
+I recommend the `algorithmic` or `algorithmicx` package in $$\LaTeX$$.
+If you use something like Typora for Markdown, you can create reasonable pseudocode by following the following method or use the `pseudocode` language in a code fence: https://github.com/typora/typora-issues/issues/860

 2. Experimentally profile your algorithms using the provided code to randomly generate matrices of various sizes.
 (Do not count the generation step in your profiling.)
 While this isn't a perfect test on systems that run multiple processes at once (which steal CPU time), as the number of operations grows, we should see a substantial difference between the time each algorithm takes. **Make sure that you run your program on matrices sufficiently large.** It's reasonable to start with extremely small matrices and go into hundreds of thousands of rows and columns.
 Is there an approximate function/ratio for the speedup of using multithreading?